doubleedesign/doubleedesign/README.md

 WordPress - PHP, HTML, CSS/SCSS, vanilla JS, jQuery) and occasionally plugins, which I still do sporadically on a [freelance basis](https://www.doubleedesign.com.au).

-:notebook: I'm pretty much a student recreationally at this point, very gradually working on second and subsequent Bachelor degrees.
+:notebook: I'm pretty much a student recreationally at this point, very gradually working on my third and fourth Bachelor degrees.
 I also have teaching experience at Diploma and Associate Degree levels.

 ---